how-to

 Integrating Breezing with Xero and QuickBooks

-Breezing seamlessly integrates with both Xero and QuickBooks, allowing you to directly sync crypto transactions into your accounting software.
-By connecting your Breezing account, mapped transactions automatically populate the accounts you've set up, significantly reducing manual entry and improving accuracy.
+Breezing connects directly with both Xero and QuickBooks, allowing you to sync crypto transactions into your accounting software without manual data entry.
+Once your chart of accounts is set up and mapped in Breezing, transactions populate the right accounts automatically.

 Best Practices for Crypto Accounting